Last updated: May 22, 2023

 How it all boils down

-Simply put, when an excessive amount of liquid passes through the body, it throws off the urine’s pH levels.
+Simply put, when excessive amounts of liquid pass through the body, it throws off the urine’s pH levels.
 That’s determined by measuring the creatinine level.
 If it falls below normal—the sample is diluted.
 The test is marked as “inconclusive.”

 Employers often choose to treat an inconclusive drug test the same as they treat a positive result.
-However, employers may make exceptions when the result is due to a diluted specimen.
+However, employers may make exceptions when this result is due to a diluted specimen.

 Positive and negative